 Since leptin is made in fat cells, reducing your overall body fat percentage can also be helpful in reducing inflammation and in repairing leptin sensitivity.
 Fat cells, especially excess body fat, produce inflammatory cytokines.
 As body fat increases, so does inflammation.
 This is one of the reasons that being overweight or obese is associated with a number of chronic health conditions, such as heart disease, type 2 diabetes, and certain types of cancer.

 When we move our bodies and use our muscles, blood sugar and available fuels are shuttled to the muscles to be burned for energy.
 This action does NOT require insulin, so it’s a great way to burn off sugar without the harmful side effects of high insulin.
 This can be as simple as taking a walk after eating!
 Even a few minutes at a casual pace can make a major difference in your blood sugar levels, therefore your insulin levels, and therefore your leptin levels!

 There are many things you can do to help your body become more leptin sensitive.
 Eating a healthy diet, reducing stress, getting enough sleep, and exercising are all important steps.

 If you want to reverse your insulin and leptin resistance, I can help!
-Get started today.
+Let’s chat.
 My LIGHT method (Low Insulin and Gut Health Transformation) is perfect for helping you achieve optimal health.